The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 The Results

 It turns out that no single brand excelled in all three categories.
-That being said, Kirkland Signature and Scott provided the best overall value.
-As such, they have been given the coveted “Penzo Pick!” designation.
-(I know, but just play along.)
+That being said, Scott and Viva provided the best overall value.

 When it came to absorbency, Bounty was the undisputed champion.
-It soaked up an average of 65 milliliters of water, far outdistancing its closest rival.
+It soaked up an average of 65 milliliters of water, far outdistancing its closest rivals.

-Not surprisingly, Costco’s Kirkland Signature brand was the least expensive paper towel at just a hair under two cents per square foot.
-Despite the low price, it performed very well in my absorbency test; at 40 milliliters, it absorbed almost as much water as the Viva brand although not as much as the Bounty.
+The Viva brand was the least expensive paper towel at just a hair under two cents per square foot.
+Despite the low price, it performed very well in my absorbency test; at 42 milliliters, only Bounty absorbed more water.

 When it came to scrub strength, the Scott brand proved to be the most durable.
-My test results showed Scott to be more than twice as hardy as the next-best brand, Viva.
+In fact, my test results showed Scott to be significantly stronger than the next-best brand, Brawny.

 Here is a complete summary of my test results: